Saint Timothy: Patronage

 Timothy is invoked against stomach and intestinal disorders.

 Pastoral Epistles

-There are two letters to Timothy attributed to Paul the Apostle: the First Epistle to Timothy and the Second Epistle to Timothy.
-These – along with the Epistle to Titus – are called the Pastoral Epistles and are considered pseudepigraphic by many modern scholars, including Bart Ehrman, Raymond Collins, and David E. Aune.
+There are two letters to Timothy attributed to Paul the Apostle, the First Epistle to Timothy and the Second Epistle to Timothy.
+These – along with the Epistle to Titus – are called the Pastoral Epistles, and are considered pseudepigraphic by some modern scholars, including Bart Ehrman, Raymond Collins, and David E. Aune.

 First Timothy (c.
 62–64)

 The author of this epistle writes to Timothy concerning the organization of the church and Timothy's own leadership within the body.
 Major themes include the use of The Law, warnings against false doctrine such as Encratism, instructions for prayer, roles of women in the church, qualifications for leaders of the church, and the treatment of widows, elders, masters, youth, and church members in general.

 Second Timothy (c.
 62–64)

 According to the letter, Paul urges Timothy not to have a "spirit of timidity" and not to "be ashamed to testify about our Lord".
 He also entreats Timothy to come to him before winter, and to bring Mark with him.
 Paul clearly anticipates his being put to death and realities beyond in his valedictory found in 2 Timothy 4:6–8.
-He exhorts his son "Timothy" to all diligence and steadfastness in the face of false teachings, with advice about combating them with reference to the teachings of the past, and to patience under persecution, and to a faithful discharge of all the duties of his office, with all the solemnity of one who was about to appear before the Judge of the quick and the dead.
+He exhorts his spiritual "son" Timothy to all diligence and steadfastness in the face of false teachings, with advice about combating them with reference to the teachings of the past, and to patience under persecution, and to a faithful discharge of all the duties of his office, with all the solemnity of one who was about to appear before the Judge of the quick and the dead (God).